pytorch/pytorch/docs/source/cond.rst

 Notice that `torch.cond` is lowered to `torch.ops.higher_order.cond`, its predicate becomes a Symbolic expression over the shape of input, and branch functions becomes two sub-graph attributes of the top level graph module.

-Here is another exmaple that showcases how to express a data-dependet control flow:
+Here is another example that showcases how to express a data-dependent control flow:

 .. code-block:: python